home-assistant/scenegen/README.md

 ## Types

 By default, Scenegen will list all lights and switches.
-To restrict the device type use the `--types` option and supply a comma separated list of type to output. e.g.:
+To restrict the device type use the `--types` option and supply a comma separated list (no spaces) of types to output. e.g.:

 ```
-scenegen https://<some url> <some api key> --types light, switch
+scenegen https://<some url> <some api key> --types light,switch
 ```

 or: